opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

  [emphasis added]

-74     The plaintiffs further made reference to _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ [1992] 1 SLR(R) 791 (“ _JBJ_ ”) where the Court of Appeal held that the circumstances of a general election were insufficient to result in an occasion of privilege even if the subject-matter in issue was a material one.
+74     The plaintiffs further made reference to _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ <span class="citation">[1992] 1 SLR(R) 791</span> (“ _JBJ_ ”) where the Court of Appeal held that the circumstances of a general election were insufficient to result in an occasion of privilege even if the subject-matter in issue was a material one.
 The plaintiffs in this case submitted that there was also no evidence that the matters were of current

 interest or in matters which the CYA members would be interested at the time of the election. [note: 40]